You feel empty inside…

 Third, INTJs also believe that they can understand their own personality better than others.
 It‘s in INTJ nature to deeply analyze their inner world.
 The INTJ Mastermind can do that with ease and almost objectively.
 It‘s insane how completely an INTJ can analyze himself, but going deeper and deeper inside his own mind and thoughts raises more and harder questions.

-Practical tips to fighting INTJ depression
+Practical tips for fighting INTJ depression

-2. Practice positive thinking.
+- Practice positive thinking.
 I’m not saying to go outside and enjoy the sunshine, but there are areas where you can make improvements.
 For example, as an INTJ, you often analyze your failures and unsuccessful life episodes.
-Analyzing past events and learning from mistakes is great, but you probably often cross the line into focusing on the associated guilt and regret.
+Analyzing past events and learning from mistakes is great, but you probably often cross the line by focusing on the associated guilt and regret.
 You should address the details of that failure only insofar as they will help you improve, and while feelings of guilt cannot be entirely avoided, resolving not to focus on them will help improve the overall situation.
 Always remember that there are no ideal people in the world, and you are not an exception.

-3. Focus on your strengths.
+- Focus on your strengths.
 Many INTJs focus on improving their weaknesses, but that won’t give you significant results.
 When your goals are based on improving weaknesses, you’re aiming for “average,” and that’s not encouraging.
 Also, improving your weaknesses is the Goal That Never Ends.
 As an INTJ, you have rare skills, so focus on what to do with them.

-4. Set goals and take action.
+- Set goals and take action.
 Every INTJ constantly makes plans, and that will never end.
 With that in mind, it’s important to consciously take real action toward your goals.
 INTJs get obsessed with improving things and when you put your plans into motion, depression takes a back seat.

-5. Reduce alcohol usage.
+- Reduce alcohol usage.
 In some cases, INTJs increase alcohol consumption to temporarily run away from their problems.
 It’s totally fine to socially drink from time to time and relax your brain.
 However, abusing alcohol is likely to lead to deeper depression.

-6. Get enough sleep.
+- Get enough sleep.
 INTJs are often night crawlers; sleepy by day, fully awake at night.
 The world is created for “larks” which can adapt themselves to a daytime routine.
 I know how hard it is to fix your sleep schedule, but an unbalanced sleep regime may cause damage to the nervous system.

-7. Exercise.
+- Exercise.
 Of course, exercising your brain is the main INTJ priority, but you also need to train your body.
 Regular exercise reduces overall stress and helps improve your quality of sleep.
 Also, exercising directs attention to the immediate physical routine, distracting from negative internal reflections.

-8. Reduce caffeine intake.
+- Reduce caffeine intake.
 Too much caffeine may cause heightened anxiety and lead to feelings of powerlessness.

-11. Seek professional help.
+- Seek professional help.
 Always remember, that you don’t need to fight alone.
 If your depression feels out of control, resources provided by a professional in your area may hold the solution you’re looking for.